Al Ittihad Ahli of Aleppo SC: Difficult years (2012–2017)

 The club had to play the entire 2012–13 season in Damascus due to security reasons arising from the beginning of the Battle of Aleppo.
 Despite this, it placed in mid-table in the league and retained its league affiliation.
 Due to the security situation, Al-Ittihad also had to withdraw from the 2013 Syrian Cup, for which it was threatened with a two-year ban from participating in domestic competitions, but it finally received an exemption from the federation.

 In the 2013–14 season, the club also played in Damascus and finished in the relegation place in the league, it was saved from relegation by the fact that the clubs in the first division were not interested in entering the SPL.
 The club achieved little success in the 2014 Syrian Cup, where they advanced to the semi-finals, where they lost to Baniyas SC 0–2.
 In the 2014–15 season, the club was placed in the bottom half of the league table of Group A.

-In the 2015–16 season, Al-Ittihad SC achieved unexpected success by finishing second in Group B of the SPL, advancing to the Championship group where they finished just three points behind Al-Wahda and Al-Jaish in third place.
+In the 2015–16 season, Al-Ittihad Ahli achieved unexpected success by finishing second in Group B of the SPL, advancing to the Championship group where they finished just three points behind Al-Wahda and Al-Jaish in third place.
 The 2016–17 season was a breakthrough from the club's point of view.
 On 28 January 2017, Al-Ahli finally returned to Aleppo, defeating Hurriya SC 2–1 in a derby match at Ri'ayet al-Shabab Stadium.